Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications

-These steps are replicated with all four variants of Prithvi models and we quantify the model's skill in predicting GPP using the coefficient of determination, $R^2$ measure between the predicted and true GPP values.
-The $R^2$ performance in each train test split across all years is shown in Figure~\ref{fig:flux_r2_all}.
-Prithvi is also compared to a baseline model based on random forest, which uses the spatial average of HLS bands across each chip and the MERRA-2 data, representing the state-of-the-art approaches \cite{kang2023cedar}.
-The baseline model also incorporated vegetation indices, including EVI, Normalized Difference Vegetation Index (NDVI), Normalized Difference Water Index (NDWI), Green Chlorophyll Index (GCI), near-infrared reflectance of vegetation (NIRv), and kernel NDVI.
-Results in Table \ref{tab:R2-GPP-columns} show that Prithvi-EO-2.0 models performed better than the random forest without vegetation indexes with up-to 20\% improvement on $R^2$.
-Furthermore, the Prithvi-EO-2.0-600M version with temporal and location embeddings consistently outperformed the random forest including the vegetation indexes despite not having this information in its input.
-The proposed fine-tuning approach using Prithvi-EO-2.0 and MERRA-2 data shows promise for expanding the study to additional flux tower sites and extrapolating GPP beyond the flux network to derive a key climatic variable.
+We experimented with all variants of Prithvi-EO-2.0, and quantify the models' skill in predicting GPP using the coefficient of determination, $R^2$ measure, between the predicted and the true GPP values.
+Prithvi-EO-2.0 is compared against three baseline models based on random forest, XGBoost, and ResNet18.
+The random forest and XGBoost models use the spatial average of HLS bands across each image and the MERRA-2 data, representing the state-of-the-art approaches~\cite{kang2025cedar}.
+These models also incorporate vegetation indices, including EVI, Normalized Difference Vegetation Index (NDVI), Normalized Difference Water Index (NDWI), Green Chlorophyll Index (GCI), near-infrared reflectance of vegetation (NIRv), and kernel NDVI.
+The ResNet model uses the same inputs as Prithvi-EO-2.0.